Funk Tonstudiotechnik LAP-2.V3 Preamplifier

 Conclusion

 The LAP-2.V3 provides more flexibility than you are likely to ever need is a small, beautifully crafted chassis with elegantly simple operation.
 It is completely silent, neutral, and transparent.
 If you are looking for a preamplifier with personality, particularly something to warm up and round off the sound of your other components or loudspeakers, you’ll need to look elsewhere.
 As an added bonus, the front faceplate of the LAP-2.V3 is available in black, white, blue, dark red, silver and gold, as well as polished brass, gold plated or chrome plated.
 Both your eyes and ears are rewarded.
-Even if you have no need for multiple inputs and outputs, as a headphone amplifier, it is stellar.
+Even if you have no need for multiple inputs and outputs, as a headphone amplifier, it is killer.
 The LAP-2.V3 is in all respects a jewel at a bargain price.
 At just €840 + VAT (~$1100), it is an easy recommendation.

 - Frank Berryman